-In case any of the impact of the story escaped your notice, let’s take a moment to summarize what this all means in simple terms, shall we?
+In case any of the impacts of the story escaped your notice, let’s take a moment to summarize what this all means in simple terms, shall we?

 - Your Alexa-enabled device listens to you more than you think it does.

-- Your Alexa-enabled device not only listens to you, but it is also records those sounds.
+- Your Alexa-enabled device not only listens to you but also records those sounds.

-- Your Alexa-enabled device sends those recordings to an Amazon data center, where they not only use natural language processing algorithms to decode your speech and complete your request, but they also store those files in a centralized database for future use.
+- Your Alexa-enabled device sends those recordings to an Amazon data center, where they not only use natural language processing algorithms to decode your speech and complete your request but also store those files in a centralized database for future use.